 Step 1: Install NodeJS.
 You may visit the official download link of NodeJS to download and install the latest version of NodeJS.
-Once we have setup NodeJS on our PC, the next thing we need to do is set up React Boilerplate.
+Once we have set up NodeJS on our PC, the next thing we need to do is set up React Boilerplate.

-Step 2: Setting up React Boilerplate.
+For Older Versions which include Node < 8.10 and npm < 5.6: Setting up React Boilerplate.
 We will install the boilerplate globally.
 Run the below command in your terminal or command prompt to install the React Boilerplate.

 npm install -g create-react-app

-After running the above command and successfully installing the boilerplate your terminal will show some output as shown in below image:
+After running the above command and successfully installing the boilerplate your terminal will show some output as shown in the below image:

 The above statement will create a new directory named myapp inside your current directory with a bunch of files needed to successfully run a React app.